mosaic-design-system/docs/src/guidelines/accessibility.md

       * Use our recommended tooling [WAVE](https://wave.webaim.org/) to assess how compliant your product is.

       * Download and fill out our \[accessibility statement template](link here) ready to be displayed on your site.

+      * Display your accessibility statement on your product in a way where it can be accessed from every page on the site (similar to a privacy policy).
   - title: Pendo
     body: >-
       Where we do use Pendo within our products, we are limited by the levels of